garageScript/v3/public/articles/ip-request-response-example.md

 Installing vscode means that the computer is taking all the files needed to run vscode and storing it in my **harddrive**.

 A **harddrive** stores files.
 All the applications in your computer (your browser, your music player, etc) are files on your harddrive.
-**Writing to disk** is the technical term for saying that the computer is saving a file to harddrive
+**Writing to drive** is the technical term for saying that the computer is saving a file to harddrive

 {% sideBySide %}